cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryProposalsByGroupAccountRequest"></a>
+<a name="cosmos.group.v1beta1.QueryProposalsByGroupAccount"></a>

-### QueryProposalsByGroupAccountRequest
+### QueryProposalsByGroupAccount
-QueryProposalsByGroupAccountRequest is the Query/ProposalByGroupAccount request type.
+QueryProposalsByGroupAccount is the Query/ProposalByGroupAccount request type.

 | Field | Type | Label | Description |